Rules and Regulations

-All on-campus students are assigned a student mailbox that will be located in their residence hall.
-Students can find their mailbox number on their schedule through my.berklee.edu.
-Postal mail will be delivered to student mailboxes, and packages will be held at the Mail Center to be picked up.
+All on-campus students will pick up their mail and packages at the Mail Center.
 The Mail Center is physically located at 1108 Boylston Street and is open Monday–Friday, 9:00 a.m.–5:00 p.m.

 Anything addressed to a residence hall address will not be accepted and will be returned to the sender.
-Please note that special deliveries such as fruit or flower bouquets should be arranged for direct pick-up.
+Please note that direct pick-up should be arranged for special deliveries such as fruit or flower bouquets.
 Neither the Mail Center nor Public Safety officers in the residence halls will sign for special deliveries.

 A limited number of lockers for percussion-principal students are available for rental each semester.
 Students not registered for classes at the Boston campus for the rental term are not eligible to rent a drum locker.
 Drum lockers are available to non-percussion principals on a limited basis.

 On the first day of classes of the fall semester, students can come to the Housing Office (located on the third floor of 150 Massachusetts Avenue) to rent a locker.
 Lockers cost $50 per semester, and students must sign a rental agreement.
 All drum lockers have a combination lock already provided that students are welcome to rent for the semester for an additional $10.

 Students should take note of the expiration date of the rental agreement.
 Any locker being occupied after the expiration date will have the lock cut, equipment removed, and the student will be charged a fine of $100.
 Berklee may dispose of anything left in illegally occupied lockers and is not liable for any belongings lost from seized lockers.

 Additional Information and Policies